nimbrethil81/warboss-companion-dev/docs/faction-authoring-workflow.md

 > **Controlled vocabulary — `type` and `size` MUST be exactly one of these strings:**
 > - `type` ∈ [Infantry, Heavy Infantry, Large Infantry, Monstrous Infantry, Cavalry, Large Cavalry, Chariot, Monster, Titan, War Engine, Hero (Inf), Hero (Cav), Hero (Lrg Inf), Hero (Lrg Cav), Hero (Cht), Hero (Mon), Hero (Titan), Monster/Chariot]
 > - `size` ∈ [Troop, Regiment, Horde, Legion, "1"]
+> - (These two lists mirror `kow-enums.json`; if they have since diverged, the JSON file is authoritative — flag the mismatch rather than guessing.)
 >
 > **Mapping + encoding rules (follow exactly):**
 > - `size` = the army-list SIZES column verbatim.
 Single-model units (heroes, war engines, monsters, titans) print `1` → store `"1"` (a string).
 There is NO `"Individual"` size — `Individual` is a *special rule* and belongs in `special_rules`.